miracum/FHIR-Facade/README.md

 ### Provision Configuration
 Provisions can be configured either before container startup in the config/general_provison_config.json or during runtime:
 Pass a List of provision codes in a json format based on the [MII Kerndatensatz](https://simplifier.net/packages/de.medizininformatikinitiative.kerndatensatz.consent/1.0.0-ballot1).
-Every Consent is required to have ALL provided provisions as a subset of its provisions.
+Every Patient is required to have ALL provided provisions as a subset of its provisions.
 This structure is required for the preconfiguration as well as the parameter version.

 #### Example:
 ```